Ornstein–Uhlenbeck process: Definition

 where $\eta(t)$, also known as white noise, stands in for the supposed derivative $d W_t / dt$ of the Wiener process.
-However, $d W_t / dt$ does not exist because the Wiener process is nowhere differentiable, and so the Langevin equation is, strictly speaking, only heuristic.
+However, $d W_t / dt$ does not exist because the Wiener process is nowhere differentiable, and so the Langevin equation only makes sense if interpreted in distributional sense.
 In physics and engineering disciplines, it is a common representation for the Ornstein–Uhlenbeck process and similar stochastic differential equations by tacitly assuming that the noise term is a derivative of a differentiable (e.g. Fourier) interpolation of the Wiener process.